Home » FAQs

 If I live within the evacuation zone and would like to participate in the residential re-entry air monitoring program, who do I contact to request air monitoring?

-For any additional assistance or information please reach out to our hotline at (800) 230-7049(call during Family Assistance Center operating hours).
+For any additional assistance or information please reach out to (800) 230-7049 (call during Family Assistance Center operating hours).

 What resources are currently available to impacted residents?